Find out what you need to do to legally place batteries or accumulators on the UK market.

 You can make any enquiries using the NMRO online enquiries system.

 Alternatively, you can phone 020 8943 7227 and leave a message and an enforcement officer will return your call as soon as possible.
 This is an automated system and you will not be able to speak with anybody on this number.

 You can also send enquiries in writing to:

-The advice provided by the NMO enquiry service is based on the best and most up to date information available at the time.
-The NMO aims to respond to all enquiries within one month.
+The advice provided by the NMRO enquiry service is based on the best and most up to date information available at the time.
+The NMRO aims to respond to all enquiries within one month.